Lemons, Lavender, & Laundry

 As I mentioned, I tried an alternate method using equal parts Cream of Tartar and Vinegar.
 I scrubbed and scrubbed, and while it worked a little, it was nothing like the method described above.
 Here’s the process on the other side of the sink.

-- Bar Keepers Friend= $7.99 for 21 oz.- The reason I chose this particular sink cleaner is because it had a lot of great reviews and it looks like it does an amazing job.
+• Bar Keepers Friend= $11.31 for 24 oz.
+(Price on Amazon 3/27/24 at 8:33pm.
+Prices subject to change)- The reason I chose this particular sink cleaner is because it had a lot of great reviews and it looks like it does an amazing job.
 If you are interested, go for it.
-However, I am looking for a cheaper, more natural version.
+However, if you are looking for a cheaper, more natural version, see below.

 The total amount made was 3 ounces, based on 2 oz. of Baking Soda and 1 oz.
 Hydrogen Peroxide.